 This is a small project I came up with an evening last week after cleaning up my shop bench some.
 I’ve always just sat my battery chargers on top of the bench area, but they take up precious space there.
 After getting another Ryobi quick charger recently, I figured it was time to make a dedicated space for these.

-There’s not shortage of shop projects for this same purpose, but it seems that most folks area ok with putting their chargers on a shelf semi-permanently.
-I figured I’d need to occasionally get the chargers off the shelf as well, so I built in a small chase so the cords don’t interfere with the French cleat system and can easy come out.
+There’s no shortage of shop projects for this same purpose, but it seems that most folks are ok with putting their chargers on a shelf semi-permanently.
+I figured I would need to occasionally get the chargers off the shelf as well.
+So I built in a small chase such that the cords won’t interfere with the French cleat system and can easily come out.

 The dimensions of this project are very specific to the set of chargers I have (two different Ryobi and a Bosch), as you can see here.
 However, I’ve posted my set of plans below and it should be easy to change the dimensions for different chargers.
 Just make sure to account for the power cords!

 Another small thing that made this little project fun: my table saw sled.
-I’d really been somewhat disappointed in using it.
+I had really been disappointed in using it.
 I put a decent amount of work into getting it right but it just wasn’t sliding well.
 I’d sanded the runners down as much as could (more and I figured there be too much slop).
-So I just happened to buy some paste wax today as I’d seen it mentioned.
+I just happened to buy some paste wax today as I’d seen it mentioned in some videos.
 It really should be stressed more: put paste wax on your table saw sled runners!
 The sled glides along with very little force now and cross-cuts are a breeze!

 In case you can’t quite read those sheets on my rolling workbench, here are my plans for anyone so inclined to build something like this.
 One potential modification would be to put some handles (either hardware attached to the top of the sides or handholds cut into the sides) and a bungie cord across the front of the lower shelf.
 That way, with just unplugging one cord, I could take all my chargers with me.